zachallaun/archive.gg/README.md

 # archive.gg

-League of Legends replay archive
+League of Legends replay archive.
+Provides folks with a unique email address with which to register at [replay.gg](http://replay.gg).
+Archive.gg stores replays sent to it via replay.gg, and provides a match history of these games to summoners.

 ## Local development